 9 Foreign Language Films Advance in Oscar® Race

-Nine features will advance to the next round of voting in the Foreign Language Film category for the 87th Academy Awards®.
-Eighty-three films had originally been considered in the category.
+BEVERLY HILLS, CA —Nine features will advance to the next round of voting in the Foreign Language Film category for the 86th Academy Awards®.
+Seventy-six films had originally been considered in the category.

 The films, listed in alphabetical order by country, are:

-The shortlist will be winnowed down to the category’s five nominees by specially invited committees in New York, Los Angeles and, for the first time, London.
-They will spend Friday, January 9, through Sunday, January 11, viewing three films each day and then casting their ballots.
+The shortlist will be winnowed down to the five nominees by specially invited committees in New York and Los Angeles.
+They will spend Friday, January 10, through Sunday, January 12, viewing three films each day and then casting their ballots.

-The Oscars® will be held on Sunday, February 22, 2015, at the Dolby Theatre® at Hollywood & Highland Center® in Hollywood, and will be televised live by the ABC Television Network.
-The Oscar presentation also will be televised live in more than 225 countries and territories worldwide.
+Academy Awards for outstanding film achievements of 2013 will be presented on Oscar Sunday, March 2, 2014, at the Dolby Theatre® at Hollywood & Highland Center® and televised live on the ABC Television Network.
+The presentation, produced by Craig Zadan and Neil Meron, also will be televised live in more than 225 countries and territories worldwide.